 Use secure PDF readers

-Keep your software and Operating System (OS) up to date
+Keep your software and Operating System (OS) updated

 Mark phishing emails as spam

-You may receive many suspicious emails and know not to interact with them, but don’t let a PDF attachment fool you into clicking on something that could infect your device with a virus.
-Although not all PDF files containing viruses will infect your device just by viewing them, you should always be cautious by avoiding interaction with suspicious links or attachments, checking PDFs for viruses with antivirus software and marking phishing attempts as spam.
+Some suspicious emails are clearly spam, but don’t let a PDF fool you into clicking on something that could infect your device with a virus.
+Even though not all PDF files containing viruses will infect your device just by viewing them, you should always be cautious by avoiding any emails with suspicious links or attachments, checking PDFs for viruses with antivirus software and marking phishing attempts as spam.